Last updated on 2026-02-02

 Program overview

-The Mechanical Technician - General Machinist program at Conestoga College is designed to prepare students for a rewarding career in the precision machining skilled trade.
-This 2-year diploma program focuses on hands-on skills and knowledge necessary for entry into the manufacturing sector.
-Students will learn about computer-integrated manufacturing applications, which are essential in today’s technology-driven environment.
-Graduates of this program may have the opportunity to bypass certain in-school apprenticeship training, making it an attractive option for those looking to enter the workforce quickly.
+The Mechanical Technician - General Machinist program at Conestoga College is designed to prepare students for entry into the precision machining skilled trade.
+This 2-year diploma program focuses on hands-on skills and knowledge necessary for a successful career in the manufacturing sector.
+Students will engage in the study of computer-integrated manufacturing applications, ensuring they are well-equipped for various roles in the industry.
+Graduates may also have the opportunity to pursue an apprenticeship, as the program covers essential learning outcomes for Levels 1 and 2 of the related apprenticeship program in Ontario.

 The Mechanical Technician - General Machinist program is structured to provide a comprehensive education over a period of 2.5 years.
 The program includes:

-• Optional co-op stream available for students starting in September, which includes two back-to-back co-op work terms.
+- Optional co-op stream available only for students starting in September, which includes two back-to-back co-op work terms.

-• Accelerated delivery for students starting in Spring, with no co-op option available.
+- Accelerated delivery for students starting in Spring, with academic terms structured as Spring/Fall and Winter/Spring.

 Featured Experiences